peter-shoes/tset/README.md

 ```
 This is a fraction: $\frac{3}{4}$
 ```
-Note that becase we are using the `#n` wildcard rather than the `#w` wildcard, only numbers would be recognized.
+Note that because we are using the `#n` wildcard rather than the `#w` wildcard, only numbers would be recognized.
 Therefore a string like:
 ```
 you can have chicken/fish.
 ```
-would not cintain a match
+would not contain a match
 ## Tables
 Tables are very straightforward, simply use the format:
 ```